 Some carpentry businesses quote the job and then subcontract it out to someone else entirely.
 The person you vetted may never set foot in your home.
 Ask directly: will you personally be doing this work, or will you be using subcontractors?
 There is nothing wrong with subcontractors, but you deserve to know who will be in your home.

 Get a start date and an estimated completion date in writing.
 Ask what could cause delays and how they handle them.
-A carpenter who gives you a vague answer like “depends on materials” without any further explanation is not giving you enough information to plan.
+A carpenter who gives you a vague answer like "depends on materials" without further explanation is not giving you enough information to plan around.

-- Materials list — what board type, what thickness, what brand or grade
+- Materials — board type, thickness, brand or grade, and quantities

-- Hardware and fittings — listed individually with quantities
+- Hardware — hinges, drawer runners, handles, rails, kickplates, screws and fixings listed individually with quantities

 - VAT — clearly shown if applicable

-What to Look For in the Materials List
+What to Look For in the Materials Section

-Board quantity: For a standard built-in wardrobe, a skilled carpenter can tell you exactly how many sheets of board they need.
-If a quote is vague about quantities or lists “materials” as a lump sum, push for the detail.
+Board quantity is where overcharging most commonly happens.
+For a standard built-in wardrobe, a skilled carpenter can tell you exactly how many sheets of board they need.
+If a quote lists "materials" as a lump sum without quantities, push for the detail.

-Board grade: There is a significant price difference between standard and premium board grades.
+Board grade matters too.
+There is a meaningful price difference between standard and premium board ranges.
 Some carpenters quote using cheaper materials but charge as though they are using better ones.
-Ask specifically what grade of board they are using and confirm it against the supplier price.
+Ask specifically what board they plan to use.
+In our experience, the two ranges we consistently recommend for quality and local availability are PG Bison's MelaWood® and Sonae Arauco's Innovus® — and a carpenter who knows their materials should be able to tell you exactly what they're specifying and why.

 Red Flags You Should Never Ignore

-After years in this industry, these are the warning signs that should make you pause before signing.
+After years in the carpentry materials industry, these are the warning signs that should make you pause before signing anything.

-As I mentioned above — if there is no itemised list, there is no way to verify whether the pricing is fair.
+If there is no itemised list, there is no way to verify whether the pricing is fair.
+As covered in our guide to spotting an inflated carpenter quote, this is one of the clearest warning signs that something isn't right.
 A carpenter who refuses to provide a breakdown is either disorganised or hiding something.

 A Deposit That Seems Too High

 A reasonable deposit to cover materials before starting is normal — typically 30 to 50 percent.
-A carpenter asking for 70 percent or more upfront has reversed the power balance entirely.
+A carpenter asking for 70 percent or more upfront has reversed the power balance.
 Once they have your money, your leverage is gone.

 No Written Agreement